Heart Disease Linked to Thiamine Deficiency

 Why then don’t medical doctors have their patients take therapeutic dosages of thiamine?

-This deficiency isn’t limited to only adults with heart conditions.
+And this deficiency isn’t limited to only adults with heart conditions.
 The same thiamine deficiency was also found in children with congenital heart disease (also see Heart Disease).

 Children with Congenital Heart Disease